 The British act consisted of songwriter Simon Climie on vocals and Rob Fisher.
 Fisher was previously the keyboard player in Naked Eyes, a British band who were active between 1982 and 1984.
 In 1991, Fisher co-wrote the hit song Cry For Help with Rick Astley, and also worked with Rick on his two albums Free and Body & Soul.

 Sadly, Rob Fisher died on August 25th 1999 after surgery.
 He was aged just 42.
-The other half of the band, vocalist Peter Bryne, has been touring under the name Naked Eyes (with a backing band) since 2005.
+The other half of Naked Eyes, vocalist Peter Bryne, has been touring using the band's name (with a backing band) since 2005.